 - Posts assignments for the homeroom classes (chart provided by Utrust.)

 - Encourage G-Force members and advise those who want to discuss ideas about promoting gratitude.

 Click here to download the G-Force Monthly Mission Charts which includes a list to show G-Force members what they should look for in each employee group.

-- Posts assignments from the school coordinator for the G-Force for each appreciation day in a central location.
+- Posts assignments from the school coordinator in a central location for the G-Force for each appreciation day.

-The G-Force Adviser prepares and distributes Leadership Award certificates to each G-Force member at the end of the school year (Utrust provides a sample of these certificates which can be individually modified) and seek to get the G-Force recognized in the school yearbook.
+The G-Force Adviser prepares and distributes Leadership Award certificates to each G-Force member at the end of the school year.
+Utrust provides these certificates in a Word Doc that can be individually modified to suit the school.
+Also, seek to get the G-Force recognized in the school yearbook.